tienpv222/svelte-hash-router/README.md

 }
 ```

 Then just simply use `Router` for each levels.
-The parent components won't be re-rendered when switching between children routes.
 ```svelte
 <!-- MainLayout.svelte -->
 <div id='header'></div>